AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/README.md

 ### GitHub Pages blog
 A corresponding blog to our project can be found [here](https://alexrzehak.github.io/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/)!
 ***
-### A solution to the second task will be added soon.
+### The solutions for each week can be found in teh corresponding folders.
 ***
 Use the requirements.txt to install needed python libraries.